SFZC-WebOps/2505-dta-gtm-audit-fixes/ref-tools-debuggers.md

 ---
-# 📌 Task: Tools and Debuggers for GTM Validation
+# Reference: Tools and Debuggers for GTM Validation
 > 📎 References: `auth.md` (canonical authority for GTM project)
 ---

-## 🎯 Goal
-Document and consistently use the recommended tools for validating GTM tag configuration, consent behavior, and analytics output.

 ---